josephdadams/ProTally/README.md

+# PLEASE READ:
+Consider using my superior tally software, [Tally Arbiter](http://github.com/josephdadams/tallyarbiter).
+No further development is being done to ProTally.

+If you still want to use it, read on:

 # ProTally
 On-screen tally software for use with products like ProPresenter or ProVideoServer, enabling the operator to know when their source is visible on-air in a TSL 3.1 protocol environment, like a Ross Carbonite switcher.
 It also supports tally information from Blackmagic ATEM switchers, OBS Studio, Bitfocus Companion, and Roland switchers that support Smart Tally.